DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2024-06-22-physics-in-ai.md

 permalink: /blog/physics-in-ai/
 ---

-💡 *How can a physicist’s mindset shape the future of artificial intelligence?
+💡 *How can a Physicist’s mindset shape the future of Artificial Intelligence?
 Let’s dive into why Physics matters, even more in the age of Data.*

 ---